Listen to this post (featured in Optimal Finance Daily):

-Here are five ways you can use the internet to help your bottom line:
+Here are ten ways you can use “the Internets” to save money online and help your bottom line:

 Upromise is another site that can make your purchases work for you.
 Start from their home page or shopping tool bar, and each of your purchases will earn you a percentage toward college savings.
 Both of these tools are great ways to make planned purchases (like for Christmas gifts, for example) give back to the buyer.